-In the decay of 40K, the nuclide can reach a more stable state (40Ca or 40Ar) only by violating quantum selection rules.
-Quantum selection rules place formal constraints of the possible transitions of a system from one quantum state to another.
-In this case it places constraints on the possible set of transitions from the parent 40K state to the daughter 40Ar.
-Decays which violate these selection rules undergo slow, so-called 'forbidden' unique transitions, which give 40K its long ~1.3 Ga half-life.
-The 40K decay scheme itself is unusual because the coupled EC{ground}-β+ and β- branches are the only third order unique forbidden transitions known in nature.
+In the decay of 40 K, the nuclide can reach a more stable state (40 Ca or 40 Ar) only by violating quantum selection rules.
+Decays which violate these selection rules undergo slow, so-called 'forbidden' unique transitions, which give 40 K its long ~ 1.3 Ga half-life.
+The 40 K decay scheme itself is unusual because the coupled EC{ground-} β^+ and β^- branches are the only third

+110 ~1.3 Ga half-life.
+The "K decay scheme itself is unusual because the coupled EC{ground} " β and β branches are the only third order unique forbidden transitions known in nature.
 All 40K decays undergo a parity reversal (where parity reversal is the change of sign in one of the spatial coordinates (x, y, z)) between the initial parent state and final daughter state.
-Therefore, we can define the selection rules as:
+Therefore we can define the selection rules as: